Rural Utilities Service, Department of Agriculture.

 6. Educational Facilities (15 Points)

-For every critical community facility served 1 point will be awarded up to a maximum of 15 points.
-Critical community facilities will be counted using the GIS layer located in the RUS mapping tool at https://reconnect.usda.gov.
+For every essential community facility served 1 point will be awarded up to a maximum of 15 points.
+Essential community facilities will be counted using the GIS layer located in the RUS mapping tool at https://reconnect.usda.gov.
 For tribal areas not identified in the GIS layer, the tribal leader of the area can submit documentation supporting the number of Essential Community Facilities and will receive 1 point up to a total of 15 points for every Essential Community Facility that is identified.
 A certification that the facilities exist and are being used must be submitted by the tribal leader.

 A. The Agency Will Publish a Public Notice of Each Application

 The application must provide a summary of the information required for such public notice including the following: